DeltaLabTLV/LXR/README.md

 ## Folders

-* **preprocessed_data**: contains three subfolders, one for each dataset.
+* **processed_data**: contains three subfolders, one for each dataset.
 In each dataset folder lies the raw data files.
 * **code**: contains several code notebooks:
   - data_processing - code related to the preprocessing step for preparing data to run with our models.
   - help_functions - includes the framework's functions that are being used in all notebooks.